meilisearch/documentation/guides/introduction/quick_start_guide.md

 - [Documents](/guides/main_concepts/documents.md) in the form of `JSON objects`.
 - An [index](/guides/main_concepts/indexes.md) name (_uid_).
 An index is where the documents are stored.

-> _If the index does not exist, MeiliSearch creates it when you first add the documents._
+> _If the index does not exist, MeiliSearch creates it when you first add documents._

 To be processed, all documents must share one common <clientGlossary word="field" /> which will serve as [<clientGlossary word="primary key" />](/guides/main_concepts/documents.md#primary-key) for the document.
 Values in that field must always be **unique**.